 Lanyon Quoit - near St Ives

-As one of the best-known Cornish quoits the Lanyon Quoit makes is situated on the road from Madron to Morvah.
-Lanyon Quiot collapsed during a storm in 1815 - damaging one of the upright stones.
+As one of the best-known Cornish quoits is Lanyon Quoit, situated on the road from Madron to Morvah.
+Lanyon Quoit collapsed during a storm in 1815 - damaging one of the upright stones.
 The local residents rebuilt the site in 1824 using the remaining three of the original four uprights.
 The resulting quoit is considerably lower than the original, which until the 18th century it was possible to sit on horseback below it.
 William Borlase's Antiquities of Cornwall shows that in 1769 it was still possible to ride a horse underneath the capstone.
-The original structure is believed to have been erected 2500 BCE.There are a number of other barrows close to Lanyon Quoit, with a longstone located about 90m (100 yards) to the north-west.
+The original structure is believed to have been erected 2500 BC .There are a number of other barrows close to Lanyon Quoit, with a longstone located about 90m (100 yards) to the north-west.
 At the south end of the mound rounding the quoit, there are the remains of a number of stone burial boxes or cists.
 These may have been part of a single elongated mound with the quoit, or separate later additions to the site.